Dealmakers eye cross-border M&A recovery as mega mergers roll on

 The number of M&A transactions worth more than $10 billion increased 8% year-on-year to 43 this year, their highest level since 2015, according to Refinitiv.
 Some 21 deals, each worth more than $20 billion, accounted for almost a quarter of global volume in 2019.

-The biggest deals of the year included U.S. drug maker Bristol-Myers Squibb Co’s $74 billion acquisition of Celgene Corp; U.S. defense contactor Raytheon Co’s merger with the aerospace business of United Technologies Corp into a $135 billion company; and U.S. pharmaceutical company AbbVie Inc’s $64 billion purchase of Botox maker Allergan Plc.
+The biggest deals of the year included U.S. drug maker Bristol-Myers Squibb Co’s (BMY.N) $74 billion acquisition of Celgene Corp; U.S. defense contactor Raytheon Co’s (RTN.N) merger with the aerospace business of United Technologies Corp (UTX.N) into a $135 billion company; and U.S. pharmaceutical company AbbVie Inc’s (ABBV.N) $64 billion purchase of Botox maker Allergan Plc (AGN.N).

 The United States accounted for close to half of global M&A volume in 2019, with $1.8 trillion worth of deals announced, up 6% from a year ago.
 Europe and Asia tied for a distant second, with a little over $740 billion worth of M&A transactions announced in each region.